-While the exact property tax rate you will pay will vary by county and is set by the local property tax assessor, you can use the free North Dakota Property Tax Estimator Tool to calculate your approximate yearly property tax based on average property tax rates across North Dakota.
+While the exact property tax rate you will pay will vary by county and is set by the local property tax assessor, you can use the free North Dakota Property Tax Estimator Tool to calculate your approximate yearly property tax based on median property tax rates across North Dakota.

 If you would like to get a more accurate property tax estimation, choose the county your property is located in from the list on the left.
 Property tax averages from this county will then be used to determine your estimated property tax.

 Keep in mind that assessments are done on a property-by-property basis, and our calculators cannot take into account any specific features of your property that could result in property taxes that deviate from the average in your area.